OBITUARY: Robert Hicks - NewsBreak

 He is survived by a brother, Marcus E. Sanders, and sister-in-law, Candy Allen; his niece, Nova Sanders, her husband, Daniel Long, and their extraordinary son, Ivan D. Long; cousin, James Edgar Hicks, III, and his husband, Robert Carothers, of Jackson, Tenn.; cousin, John Spaulding Hicks and his wife, Jacqueline Johnson Hicks of Nashville; and cousin, Sally Hicks.

-The post OBITUARY: Robert Hicks appeared first on Wilson County Source .
+The post OBITUARY: Robert Hicks appeared first on Cheatham County Source .

 Comments / 0